vbarzokas/greek-utils/README.md

 [![Build Status](https://travis-ci.org/vbarzokas/greek-utils.svg?branch=master)](https://travis-ci.org/vbarzokas/greek-utils)

-A JavaScript library for Greek language with utilities such as replacement of accented and other diacritics characters, conversion from greek to latin (a.k.a. greeklish) and more.
+A JavaScript library for Greek language with utilities such as replacement of accented and other diacritics characters, conversion from Greek to phonetic, transliterated or [greeklish](https://en.wikipedia.org/wiki/Greeklish) Latin and more.

 [![NPM](https://nodei.co/npm/greek-utils.png)](https://nodei.co/npm/greek-utils/)